top of page

 Which makes you silence your needs more thoroughly.

 Each turn of the cycle tightens the trap.
 The resentment grows.
-The exhaustion deepens.
+The exhaustion and hollowness deepens.

-And something more fundamental shifts: you start losing track of who you are outside of how agreable and convenient you are to others.
+And more fundamentally: you start losing track of who you are outside of how agreable and convenient you are to others.

 This is where people-pleasing stops being just a relational pattern and becomes something closer to a loss of self.

-You're not suppressing your needs anymore — you've lost reliable access to them.
+At some point, you don't feel like you're suppressing your needs — you've just lost reliable access to them.
 And without that access, "just say no" is meaningless advice.
 Say no to what?
 On behalf of whom?
 You can't set boundaries around needs you can't feel.

 This exhaustion isn't just emotional — it's a resource problem.
 People-pleasers spend their finite energy, time, and attention on managing others' needs while running a permanent deficit on their own.
 Understanding how you actually allocate your resources — and where the imbalance sits — can make the invisible cost of people-pleasing suddenly very concrete.